interrogator/corpkit/README.md

 > Because I kept building new tools and functions for my linguistic research, I decided to put them together into `corpkit`, a simple toolkit for working with parsed and structured linguistic corpora.
 >
-> **Right now, I'm in the middle of putting together a GUI version of the tool, which resides in `corpkit/interface.py`.
-It works, but documentation is not yet available**
+> **Right now, I'm in the middle of putting together a GUI version of the tool.
+This resides as pure Python in `corpkit/corpkit-gui.py`.
+There is also a zipped up version of an OSX executable in `./-corpkit-1.18.tar.gz`.
+These are undocumented and probably fairly unstable.
+The latter is also very ugly.
+Feedback or collaboration on these would be especially welcome at this stage.**

 <!-- MarkdownTOC -->